Abarbesgaard/Vita_Microservice/README.md

 Service-Oriented Architecture: The project is designed using a service-oriented architecture where each service is responsible for a specific functionality.
 Inter-Service Communication: The services communicate with each other using lightweight protocols such as HTTP/REST.
 Independent Deployment: Each service can be deployed independently, allowing for continuous integration and continuous deployment (CI/CD).

 ## Technologies Used
 C#: The primary programming language used in this project.

 ASP.NET Core: For building web APIs and microservices.

 Docker: To containerize the services for easy deployment.
-Kubernetes: For orchestrating the deployment, scaling, and management of containerized applications.